 You must obtain a valid DUNS number, also known as the Unique Entity Identifier (UEI), and provide that number in the application.
-At a future, to-be-determined date, the \DUNS number will be replaced by the UEI, a "new, non-proprietary identifier" requested in, and assigned by, the System for Award Management (SAM.gov).
+In April 2022, the DUNS number will be replaced by the UEI, a "new, non-proprietary identifier" requested in, and assigned by, the System for Award Management (SAM.gov).
 For more details, visit the following pages: Planned UEI Updates in Grant Application Forms and General Service Administration's UEI Update.